Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 12.95/ 15.8 kg

-How it all started well ...
-The price is only 3000 rubles.
+How well it all started...
+Price - only 3000 rubles.
 And even the reserve capacity is indicated in minutes.
-But then the carriage turned into a pumpkin: ratings below two plus a failure after four seconds of operation in the cold - the voltage is below 6 V.
+But then the carriage turned into a pumpkin: ratings below two plus failure after four seconds of operation in the cold - voltage below 6 V.

 Declared capacity 55 Ah